-More time is spent curating the infrastructure than working on analytic solutions.
+More time spent curating the infrastructure than working on analytic solutions.

-The bottom line around the problem of scalability is that supporting and enhancing the foundations of a homegrown healthcare analytics platform ends up taking much more time as a percentage than the time spent actually analyzing data and adding value to the business.
+The bottom line around the problem of scalability is that supporting and enhancing the foundations of a homegrown solution ends up taking much more time as a percentage than the time spent actually analyzing data and adding value to the business.

 3. Difficulty Finding and Keeping Talent

-The level and number of analytic and technical resources required to support a homegrown healthcare analytics platform is difficult to find and maintain.
+The level and number of analytic and technical resources required to support a homegrown analytic solution is difficult to find and maintain.
 Healthcare organizations hire and train great analysts that then decide to leave for greener pastures because they don’t want to work in a proprietary system that’s frustrating and complicated to learn.
-A standards-based, modern enterprise analytics platform will help streamline the workflow and cut down on the high-end resources required to maintain a complex homegrown system.
+A standards-based, modern enterprise analytic platform will help streamline the workflow and cut down on the high-end resources required to maintain a complex homegrown system.